jason-hwang/secc-scheduler-gui/README.md

 ## How to use

-install by git clone (then npm install)
+Install by git clone (then npm install)

 ```sh
 git clone https://github.com/jason-hwang/secc-scheduler-gui.git